 As you can see above, the decision on whether to use 3G or LTE Cat 1 is very inexact.
 Power consumption is dependent on fixed or roaming.
 Data rates on 3G appear higher, but when latency is taken into account this can negate speed and the 3G bandwidth is subject to regional availability.

 With the advent of 5G, the network operators are starting to look at redundancy.
 A reprieve of 2G is the most likely outcome making it more probable that the network operators will focus on sun setting 3G as the newer networks are IP based and more cost effective than analogue solutions supporting longevity for 4G/LTE.

 For IoT applications, the main motive to migrate from 2G to 3G was the ability to use Java applications, 4G is better suited as it is IP based.
 If you need to use Analogue voice then 3G offers better performance as it continues the circuit switched service.
 For global product applications, 3G has the advantage of one frequency 2100Mhz, whereas LTE has a large number of bands and frequencies requiring regional products.

 Siretta are perfectly positioned to ensure your deployments and PoC’s (proof of concepts) are future proofed.
-All of the Siretta modems support both LTE Cat 1 and NB-IoT so the choice can be made today for a planned installation in the future.
+The ZETA modem range contains LTE Cat 1 modems, LTE Cat M and NB-IoT modems, both occupying the same footprint as previous ZETA models, so choices can be made today for planned installations in the future.

 Our design team is made up of experienced industry professionals with expertise in hardware design, software development, system integration, production engineering and overall project management & delivery.